mshih01/aacalc2/ENHANCEMENTS.md

     	- WaveInput.retreat_expected_ipc_threshold     -- optional, default undefined.
     		When defined retreat if the EV going forward is <= threshold.
     	- WaveInput.retreat_pwin_threshold		-- optional, default undefined.
+		  WaveInput.pwinMode = 'takes' | 'destroys'   default takes
     		When defined retreat if the probability of winning is <= threshold.
     		The value should be a number between 0 and 1.
     	- WaveInput.retreat_strafe_threshold		-- optional, default undefined.
     		When defined retreat if the probability of wiping out the defenders in the next round > threshold.
     		The value should be between 0 and 1.
     	- WaveInput.retreat_lose_air_probability		-- optional, default 1.0
     		Retreat if the probability of losing air in the next round exceeds threshold.